 About automatic item updates

 Issues such as latency between updates on your website and updates to your data submissions can result in inaccurate or stale product data.
 Automatic item updates can help you avoid this by keeping your product data up to date.
-Automatic item updates allows Google to update your product listings on Shopping ads using the structured data markup we find on your website and advanced data extractors.
-Automatic item updates is currently offered for the price and availability attributes.
+Automatic item updates allow Google to update your product listings on Shopping ads, Shopping Actions, local inventory ads, and surfaces across Google using the structured data markup we find on your website and advanced data extractors.
+Automatic item updates is currently offered for the

 For example, if your most recent data feed contains an item that costs $4 but your product landing page lists it as $3, we will update the item to $3 in your Shopping ad.